tiran/cpython/Doc/library/poplib.rst

    bundling SSL configuration options, certificates and private keys into a single (potentially long-lived) structure.
 Please read :ref:`ssl-security` for best practices.

-   *keyfile* and *certfile* are a legacy alternative to *context* - they can point to PEM-formatted private key and certificate chain files, respectively, for the SSL connection.

    .. versionchanged:: 3.2
       *context* parameter added.